RegisSalesRA/RegisSalesRA/README.md

 - I am from Brazil
 - Living in fortaleza-CE
-- Always prepared to face new challenges and always giving my best
 - I have worked with python since 2020
+- I have experience with Flutter too
-- No fear to get new challenges
+- Always ready for new challenges

 ### Contact